mrtonks/pick_n_place/README.md

     1. Make sure the Zed camera is connected and you have the ZED SDK and zed_wrapper for python installed.
         - https://www.stereolabs.com/developers/release/
         - https://github.com/stereolabs/zed-python-api
-    2. Then run in a terminal "roslaunch zed_wrapper zed.launch".
+    2. Then run in a terminal `roslaunch zed_wrapper zed.launch` to publish the ZED node.
-    3. Make sure to uncomment lines 156-155 from object_detection and save it (visualize.display_instances).
+    3. Make sure to uncomment lines 155-156 from `object_detection.py` and save it (visualize.display_instances).
-    4. Run "python3 object_detection.py" file only to obtain an image from the table.
+    4. Run `python3 object_detection.py` file only to obtain an image from the table.
-        - Before running this, download the checkpoint model:
+        - Before running this, download the checkpoint model and place it in the model folder:
             - https://drive.google.com/open?id=1FZuncg8CphmovfLQxOcAdDZXfBmU0tUR
             - https://www.dropbox.com/s/ll28by2lbbocagq/mask_rcnn_cocosynth_dataset_0300.h5?dl=0 (alternative)
         - Make sure that you fullfil these requirements in order to use MaskRCNN: